canidlogic/infrared/doc/Op.md

 Take an integer from the stack and push its inverse, such that adding `a` and `b` together results in the value of zero.
 Positive values greater than zero become negative, negative values become positive, and zero is unchanged.

+    [p:Pointer] [i:Integer] s [p:Pointer]
+    [p:Pointer] [i:Integer] q [p:Pointer]
+    [p:Pointer] [i:Integer] r [p:Pointer]
+    [p:Pointer] [i:Integer] g [p:Pointer]
+    [p:Pointer] [i:Integer] t [p:Pointer]
+    [p:Pointer] [i:Integer] m [p:Pointer]

+Pointer arithmetic operations.
+Each of these operations is equivalent to the numeric suffix documented in the script specification, except these operations allow the integer to be a separate entity.
+This is useful when computations need to be performed on the integer.

+    [p:Pointer] reset [p:Pointer]

+Reset a pointer to a header pointer.

+    [numerator:Integer]
+    [denominator:Integer]
+    [unit:Integer] bpm [tempo:Integer]

+Compute a tempo value using the familiar measurement of beats per minute (BPM).
+The numerator and denominator describe the BPM value as a rational integer.
+Both must be greater than zero.
+If you just need an integer BPM value, use a denominator of one.
+The unit parameter indicates the rhythmic unit that gets the beat, expressed in units of 1/24 of a quarter note (which is the same as for the time signature operation).
+Use 24 as the unit for quarter note beats, 48 for half note beats, 36 for dotted quarter note beats, 18 for dotted eighth note beats, and so forth.

+The result of this operation is an integer expressing the number of microseconds per quarter note that approximates the given beats per minute.
+This can then be used as graph values in tempo graphs.

 ## String operations

     [e1:Blob|Text] [e2:Blob|Text] ... [e_n:Blob|Text]